lotusatease/ifosslawbook/src/50-Spain.markdown

 -   Alejandra Castro Bonilla, AUTORÍA Y TITULARIDAD EN EL DERECHO DE AUTOR, <http://www.informatica-juridica.com>, last visited 10.08.2010.

+[^spain_bio]: *Malcolm Bain (Spain)
+(b.
+1966) is an attorney-at-law and partner at id law partners, a Barcelona based boutique law firm specialising in ICT law.
+He is a member of the editorial committee of the International Free and Open Source Software Law Review, and lectures at several universities in Spain on the legal aspects of free and open source law. <http://www.id-lawpartners.com>*

 [^spain_1]: Official State Bulletin (BOE) Nº 97 of 22/April/1996.
 Last amended
     by Law 23/2006 of 7 July.
 While the name in Spanish is “Ley de